 Completing the installation

 Please skip the steps that are not relevant for your installation type.

-1. After you click the Install Now button, the installer will proceed to uninstall any previous versions and install Phoenix FD on your machine.
+1. After you click the Install button, the installer will proceed to uninstall any previous versions and install Phoenix on your machine.

 2. If the installation was successful, you will get this screen:

-Open the changelog file after the installation will open the text file with changes broken down by releases (also available through the Version Change Logs).
+Open Online Changelog will open the text file with changes broken down by releases (also available through the Version Change Logs).